bignya23/FusionLang/README.md

-# Jugaad Lang
+# Simple Lang

 ## Overview

-**Jugaad Lang** is a new programming language designed for flexibility and ease of use, incorporating innovative syntax inspired by everyday language.
+**Simple Lang** is a new programming language designed for flexibility and ease of use, incorporating innovative syntax inspired by everyday language.
 This project aims to provide developers with a unique programming experience.

 ## Features